-“yes, of course you can come,” said Eaton. he would never abandon another human being.
-Oriel, Dara, and Ashton had known he would have taken them along; it had been their choice to stay with Sable, just as it had been Eaton's to return.
+“Yes, of course you can come,” said Eaton.
+He would never abandon another human being.
+Oriel, Dara, and Ashton had known he would have taken them along.
+It had been their choice to stay with Sable, just as it had been Eaton's choice to return.

 Eaton gave his cabin key and last rent to his landlord who, Eaton was surprised to find, was sorry to see him go.